timothyngalande/timothyngalande.github.io/content/publication/conference-paper/index.md

 ---
-title: 'An example conference paper'
+title: 'Qunatifying Apartness in South Africa: A general equilibrium estimation of the impact or Labour Discrimination '

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Robert Ford
+  # - Robert Ford

 # Author notes (optional)
 author_notes:
-  - 'Equal contribution'
+  # - 'Equal contribution'
-  - 'Equal contribution'
+  # - 'Equal contribution'

-date: '2013-07-01T00:00:00Z'
+date: '2025-07-01T00:00:00Z'

 # Schedule page publish date (NOT publication's date).
 publishDate: '2017-01-01T00:00:00Z'